24/7 Help Line (844) 424-9283

 • Have an emergency supply kit.

-• Locate nearest shelter and different routes to get there.
+• Locate the nearest shelter and different routes to get there.

 • If you have a pet, identify shelters that are pet friendly.